top of page

 Relive the true-life adventures, friendships, loves, epiphanies and betrayals that took place in one of the best known 1960s counter-cultural communes as they are vividly brought to life in this riveting account of a mid-twentieth century woman's coming-of-age.

-Novelist Jenny Brown has crafted this compelling story using her own memories and diaries, extensive interviews with other commune members, and the extensive coverage of the commune's early years published in contemporary books, magazines, and newspapers.
+Novelist Jenny Brown has crafted this compelling story using her own memories and diaries, numerous interviews with other commune members, and the extensive coverage of the commune's early years that was published in contemporary books, magazines, and newspapers.

 Early Readers' Praise